kontainapp/km-releases/GettingStarted.md

 Supported syscalls - philosophy
 Sandboxing vi OUT/hcalls
 Sandboxing via syscall intercept
-Supported syscals and delegation to host relations to seccomp
+Supported syscalls and delegation to host relations to seccomp

 ### Solution for no-nested-virtualization machines

-When nested virtualization is not available, Kontain provides a Kontain Kernel module (`kkm`) that implements a subset of KVM ioclts.
-It doies not reuse KVM code or algorithms, because the requiements are much simpler - but it does implement a subset if `KVM ioctls` and uses the same control paradigm.
+When nested virtualization is not available, Kontain provides a Kontain Kernel module (`kkm`) that implements a subset of KVM ioctls.
+It does not reuse KVM code or algorithms, because the requiements are much simpler - but it does implement a subset if `KVM ioctls` and uses the same control paradigm.
 It communicates via special device `/dev/kkm`.

 TODO: KKM architecture (high level) goes here